• Skip to primary navigation

 Coconut Cream Pie Crust

-For the crust, you can use a baked pastry crust like Baked All-Butter Crust or you can make a homemade graham cracker crust using your favorite recipe or the one I put in the notes.
-I haven't tested it in a store-bought (Keebler type) graham cracker crust, but I'm pretty sure it would work since there's not a huge amount of filling.
+For a pastry crust you can use the Baked All-Butter Crust recipe or you can make a homemade graham cracker crust using your favorite recipe or the one I put in the notes.

 Favorite Coconut Cream Pie